Embedding Negotiation Skills

 Understanding the goal of negotiation: The purpose of any negotiation is not simply to get what we want.
 The ‘Neighbours’ exercise is particularly valuable because it highlights the fact that getting what we want in the short-term can be easily off-set by long-term pain.
 For example, people don’t volunteer to live next door to people with whom they have fallen out.
 The goal of negotiation is finding the ‘sweet spot’ where both sides get what they want – otherwise known in negotiation parlance as ‘win-win’.

 How people should prepare: Whilst you might not reveal this information until it’s time to reflect on the exercise, effective negotiators take their time and ask questions of the other side (to understand the situation) before reaching for a solution or judgement.
-Asking questions often reveals deeper more complex issues.
-Likewise, complex issues can sometimes be resolved through ‘movement’ which is often the catalyst for both sides to reach a suitable conclusion.
+Asking questions often reveals deeper more complex thoughts and issues.
+Likewise, complex issues can sometimes be resolved through ‘movement’ which is often the catalyst for both sides to reach a suitable and mutually agreeable conclusion.

 Embedding Negotiation Skills – Role Play 1 – ‘Neighbours’

-Once 25 minutes has elapsed ask people to conclude their meeting and wrap up.
-Then ask people to write down the result of their negotiation and why they reached that specific resolution.
+Once 15 minutes (max) has elapsed, ask people to wrap up.
+Then ask them to write down the result of their negotiation and why they reached that specific position.
 Once complete, decide the best method (depending on class size) for people to share and discuss their results.

 Chris the home-buyer

 Last week Chris bought and moved into a semi-detached property on 93 Poplar Avenue.
-The house and garden need considerable work.
+The house and garden needs considerable work.
 Chris being a DIY enthusiast is up for the challenge.
-Shortly after Chris moved in, the old rickety back garden fence bordering 95 Poplar Avenue, blew down in a night-time storm and caused some damage to the neighbour’s property.
+Shortly after Chris moved in, the rickety back garden fence bordering 95 Poplar Avenue, blew down in a night storm and caused some damage to the neighbour’s property.
 Having read the house deeds (in full) Chris knows the fence is joint-owned by both sets of neighbours.
-Chris sees this as an opportunity to meet the neighbours for the first time and decides to walk round and knock on the door of 95 Poplar Avenue to see how best to resolve the matter.
+Chris sees this as an opportunity to meet the neighbours for the first time and decides to walk round and knock on the door of 95 Poplar Avenue to resolve the matter.

 Neighbours Steve & Jane